grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

-It implements the `LocalSuperstition` interface which has an `Allows()` method, so for the sake of compile-correctness we had to create the class and the method.
+It implements the `LocalSuperstition` interface which has an `Allows()` method, so for the sake of compile-correctness, we had to create the class and the method.
 Now that we have it, we want to test-drive the implementation.
 What Statements do we write?

 Obviously we need a Statement that says what happens when we pass a disallowed digit: